aboucaud/candels-blender/README.md

 # HST galaxy blender

 **Initial dataset**: a galaxy catalog and stamps from the public HST CANDELS dataset, plus the associated segmentation masks obtained with SExtractor.

-The code uses this dataset to produce pairs of manually blended galaxies in the form of 128x128, 32 bits images and their associated 128x128x2, binary masks.
+The code uses this dataset to produce blended galaxies pairs in the form of 128x128, 32 bits images and their associated 128x128x2, binary masks.
+The neighboring objects that could be initially on the stamps are replaced with noise realizations from the background (this may affect the quality of the dataset).
+The masks of both objects can then be combined (see `concatenate_blends.py`) to create various targets depending on the deblending goal.

 ## Usage